giventusmvh/binar-be/docs/BUSINESS_DATA_FLOW.md

 │  Pre-conditions:                                                            │
 │  ✅ Profile must be COMPLETE                                                │
 │  ✅ Must have active plafond                                                │
+│  ✅ Must NOT have any pending loan applications                             │ │     (SUBMITTED, MARKETING_APPROVED, or BRANCH_MANAGER_APPROVED)             │
 │                                                                             │
 │  Amount validation:                                                         │
 │  ✅ requested_amount ≤ plafond.remainingAmount                              │